Overview

 Creating and using vector search indexes currently has several limitations that are planned to be addressed in future releases.- The embedding column on which the vector search index is created on must be of the following data type:

-ARRAY([real,float] NOT NULL) NOT NULL
+ARRAY([real,float] NOT NULL) NOT NULL.

 - only

-are supported as the array’s nested type - nullability is not supported, neither inner nor outer nullability
+realandfloat/doubleare supported as the array’s nested type - nullability is not supported, neither inner nor outer nullability

 - Creating vector search indexes is only supported on empty tables.

-- the indexes must be created before data is inserted into the table
+4.29.
+More information about how indexes behave on populated tables can be found here.- the indexes must be created before data is inserted into the table

 - creating an index on a populated table will fail